nedcut/ML-final/README.md

 ## Planned Deliverables

 **Full success:**
-- A python package containing a complete pipeline: data collection, feature engineering, and model training/evaluation.
+- A Python package containing a complete pipeline: data collection, feature engineering, and model training/evaluation.
 - Custom torch implementations of logistic regression and a feedforward neural network, with no use of scikit-learn or other pre-built model libraries.
 Possibly other models as well, like a CNN.
-- A jupyter notebook demonstrating the full pipeline, including exploratory data analysis, model comparisons, and visualizations.
+- A Jupyter notebook demonstrating the full pipeline, including exploratory data analysis, model comparisons, and visualizations.

 **Partial success:**
 - Even if the more powerful models don't outperform logistic regression, which is plausible with our slightly smaller dataset, our deliverable should still include the full data pipeline, the logistic regression baseline with experiments, and an analysis of why the simpler model wins.